sammanadh/ensayador/README.md

 # wine_tester
-*A google forms clone for wine companies to perform survey on their products with their emloyeed testers*
+*A google forms clone for wine companies to perform survey on their products*

 __Features__